bennyhuo/jumpcutter2/README.md

 ## What did I do

-The original python code runs quite well but it is a bit difficult to add more feature to it.
+The original python code from [jumpcutter](https://github.com/carykh/jumpcutter) by carykh runs quite well but it is a bit difficult to add more features to it.
 So I did some refactor work at first.

-And, added support for edl file generating.
+And, added some supports for edl file generating.

 Finally, simplified the audio/video processing the make it run faster.